opendatasoft/ods-documentation/README.md

 - Generate the PDF
 - Remove the ugly default cover
 - Stitch the generated cover to the generated PDF manual (you can use Apple Preview)
+- Because the SVG fails, it's preferable to remove the final sections (by deleting the pages - note that you can only do this at the end of the document or you will mess the page counts.
+- If page break shows unwanted sections headers, you can use a white rectangle to hide some elements.

 ## Troubleshooting